-The Best QL Stretch
+The Best QL Stretch (Hands Down)

 Getting right into it - here is the best QL stretch I have found to date.
 This QL stretch is shown using a stick, but it can also be done on a fixed object like a pole, door frame, etc. Some actually prefer using a fixed object because it allows you to lean into the QL stretch with more force.

 A few key tips for performing this QL stretch: